-The fund is invested in equity, fixed income and listed and unlisted real estate.
-The real estate investments are assigned a benchmark with combination of bonds and equities from the overall GPFG benchmarks tailor-made to the actual currency composition and characteristics of the real estate investments.
-The equity management composite is assigned a benchmark where the actual composition of the equity part of the unlisted and listed real estate benchmark are taken out from the equity part of the strategic benchmark.
+The fund is invested in equity, fixed income listed real estate and unlisted real estate and renewable infrastructure.
+The real estate and renewable infrastructure investments are assigned a benchmark with combination of bonds and equities from the overall GPFG benchmarks tailor-made to the actual currency composition and characteristics of the investments.
+The equity management composite is assigned a benchmark where the actual composition of the equity part of the unlisted real estate, listed real estate and unlisted renewable infrastructure ture benchmarks are taken out from the equity part of the strategic benchmark.